DEV-learn-co-students/To-Do-List-Extension-ios-apply-000/README.md

 #### 2. Update your views
 * Add an additional cell prototype to `CheckListViewController`.
 	* Think about what you'll need to allow the user to add items (buttons, swipe to delete, ability to check items off etc.).
+	* The top repsonse on this [thread](http://stackoverflow.com/questions/30774671/uitableview-with-more-than-one-custom-cells-with-swift) is an excellent source for steps on how to add multiple prototype cells and populate some data.
 * Add a new view controller to storyboard and connect it to a new view controller class.
 	* Put yourself in the user's place and think about how they'll want to add their sublists.
 Will it be as detailed as `ItemDetailViewController`?
 Probably not.
 But checking out what you did there is a good start.